Why You Should Dust Off Your Old Camera

 Borrow or Rent Gear

 Another way to break the perpetual buying cycle is to borrow/exchange gear with your photography peers.
-I have often done this or gone on a photo walk with a friend where we exchange lenses or cameras for a short while.
+I have often done this or taken a photo walk with a friend where we exchanged lenses or cameras for a short while.

 Renting is another option that I use more and more.
 Check out options for this in your local area or use one of the national services like lensrentals.com in the US or Vistek in Canada.
-In Vancouver, I use Beau Photo mostly.
+In Vancouver, I mostly use Beau Photo.

 It looked like rain but stayed dry